grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ### kebab case

-Use this to refer to the casing where lower case words are connected by dashes or hyphens.
+Use this to refer to the casing in which lower case words are connected by dashes or hyphens.

 Use this instead of _dash case_.
 <!--